 - A desire to control and manipulate someone else

-Jesus commands us to share the gospel (Matthew 28:18-20) in a way that brings people to faith (Romans 10:17).
-We can share through faith stories, answering our loved one’s questions about our faith, and giving God credit for the good things in our lives.
-When we are motivated by love, we treat people with sensitivity, and respect and know when to back off.
+Jesus commands us to share the gospel in a way that brings people to faith (Matthew 28:18-20, Romans 10:17).
+We can tell our faith stories, answer our loved ones' questions about our faith, and give God credit for the good things in our lives.
+When we are motivated by love, we treat people with sensitivity and respect and know when to back off.

-When we pray, God begins to deal with the loved one by confronting them about their sin.
-People can't come to God unless they understand that they are sinners who need to repent and ask Jesus into their hearts.
+When we pray, God will begin to deal with our loved ones by confronting them about their sin.
+People cannot come to God unless they understand that they are sinners who need to repent and ask Jesus into their hearts.

-This kind of change is very difficult for our loved ones to achieve.
+This kind of change is difficult for our loved ones to achieve.
 We may need to pray for years and years before they will choose to change.
-Some individuals may never face their true nature.
+Some individuals may never try to face their true nature.

 God is love.
-Let's allow His love drive out the fear of punishment (1 John 4:18), and trust Him with the fate of our loved ones.
+Let's allow His love to drive out the fear of punishment and trust Him with the fate of our loved ones (1 John 4:18).